zcstarr/zksync-tax-helper/README.md

 For the next 2 weeks until 04/19/2022 the Pico DAO for the Zsync Tax Helper will be active.
 Ultimately the goal is to improve the code in this repo and generate some net good and experiment with short term focused collaborative decision making.

+Minimum number of 3 separate contributors to the repo to activate the DAO!

 ### How it works
 Any contribution to the project that gets merged, makes you a member of the DAO.
 Being a member gets you a cut of the DAO treasury funds.
 0. Must use a git account with some history